Data Loss Prevention (DLP) Definition

 Don’t let misconfiguration be the reason your organization was hit by a ransomware attack.
 Learn how to maximize your prevention tools and capabilities.Read the Blog

 Given the complexity of the threat landscape and the sprawling nature of most corporate networks, the first step in implementing a DLP policy is often to identify a trusted and capable cybersecurity partner.
-A dedicated team of knowledgeable security professionals will be critical to helping the business at every stage of the program, from strategy and design to implementation and operation.
+A dedicated team of knowledgeable security professionals will be critical in helping the business at every stage of the program, from strategy and design to implementation and operation.

-1. Determine the primary objective for the DLP
+1. Determine the primary objective for the DLP solution

-In working with a knowledgeable cybersecurity partner, it is possible for the organization to customize the DLP to focus on each business’s priorities.
-Further, the solution design, configuration and implementation will depend on the tool’s primary use.
+By working with a knowledgeable cybersecurity partner, organizations can customize their DLP solution to focus on their priorities.
+Furthermore, the solution design, configuration, and implementation will depend on the tool’s primary use.

-In designing and implementing a DLP solution, it is important for the organization to consider existing security measures, such as firewalls or monitoring systems that could be leveraged as part of this new capability.
+When designing and implementing a DLP solution, it is important for the organization to consider existing security measures, such as firewalls or monitoring systems that could be leveraged as part of this new capability.
 The organization should also ensure that the DLP solution is fully integrated within the company’s cybersecurity architecture.

-3. Classify and Prioritize Data
+3. Classify and prioritize data

 For companies to better protect their sensitive information, they have to know exactly what they have.
-As a best practice, companies should perform data audits and inventory to more easily classify and prioritize this data.
+As a best practice, companies should perform data audits and keep an inventory to more easily classify and prioritize this data.
 Doing so provides them with a better understanding of what data would cause more damage if it were compromised.

 4. Develop implementation plans for any new tools within the DLP solution